plaberge/nhlstats/README.md

 [![NHLStats_Pkg_Build](https://github.com/plaberge/nhlstats/actions/workflows/main.yml/badge.svg?branch=master)](https://github.com/plaberge/nhlstats/actions/workflows/main.yml)
+# IMPORTANT UPDATE AS OF NOVEMBER 8, 2023
+I am aware of changes to the NHL undocumented API which breaks the functionality of this library.
+I will be working on fixing the breaking changes ASAP (meaning when I can as I have a day job), hopefully with little change to the way you access the data output.

 # nhlstats
 A C# .NET Standard Library for interfacing with the open NHL Stats API.
 If you simply wish to use the library in pre-compiled format, I have published it as a NuGet package called [nhlstats](https://www.nuget.org/packages/NHLStats/).